-When it comes to sales, if there's a gap between "where you are" and "where you want to be", JV/M - through it's LeadGen.com family of services - can help.
+When it comes to sales, if there's a gap between "where you are" and "where you want to be", JV/M - through it's LeadGen.com family of Partners and Services - can help.

-But before we talk about how we can help though, it first helps to understand the kinds of problems we can solve.
-This is because considering a solution is predicated on there being a problem - in this case a gap between "where you are" and "where you want to be".
+Before we talk about how we can help, it's useful to go over the kinds of problems we can solve.
+This is because considering a solution is predicated on there being a problem to solve - in this case a gap between "where you are" and "where you want to be".

 As you can see below, there are two kinds of problems that can exist for a business: a Growth Gap or a Trouble Gap.

-These kinds of gaps - or differences between "where you are" and "where you want to be" - can exist with regard to any business goal, including sales, profitability, market share, stock price or payback.
-But they can also apply to subjective goals such as quality of life, career advancement, or job fulfillment.
+These kinds of gaps - or differences between "where you are" and "where you want to be" - can exist with regard to any business goal, including sales, profitability, market share, or even stock price.
+But they can also apply to subjective goals such as a deficient perception in the market, a lower-than-desired quality of life, career advancement challenges, or just a lack of job fulfillment.

-Regardless, the "gap" basically describes a situation where you have a goal, but you're just not reaching it.
-In the first case, a Growth Gap, you're doing okay, but you want to do better.
+Regardless, the "gap" basically describes a situation where you have a goal, such as a revenue goal, but you're not achieving it.
+In the first case (above), a Growth Gap, you're doing okay, but you'd like to do better.
 In the second case, a Trouble Gap, you're doing poorly, and you need to get, at least, to the point where you're doing okay.
+As you'll see, there are the cases where LeadGen.com can help.

 To be clear, there are certainly situations where either you don't have a gap, or where you don't believe you have a gap despite evidence to the contrary.
 And in those cases, you don't need our help.